meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 Still, we have to think about who can access this functionality and what they can do with it.
 We enter the phase where we passed the authentication and retrieved a JSON Web Token from our zuul.
 We are in a 'downstream service', where data is load balanced from the zuul.
-Next thing is, how do we decode this JWT?
+Next thing to question is, how do we decode this JWT?
 How can we secure our classes and methods with the help of Spring Security?

 ## Decoding the JWT
 It is the responsibility of a microservice (Resource Server) to extract information about the user and client application from the JWT token and make an access decision based on that information.
 With the help of a JWT decoder, it extracts the users information and put it in the security context.
 Spring Security will assemble a principal with this information to use.
 When enabling Spring Security, we want to decode the JWT at the beginning of our chain so that the rest of the chain can work with the data rested in the JWT.

 After decoding the JWT, you know who the user is, what role they have, and all of that.
 The Spring OAuth2 project gives us the mechanism to retrieve a JWT out of the box.
 When we added the `@EnableOAuth2SSO` annotation to the zuul and `@EnableResourceServer` to our downstream services, we activated the flow to put the token in the header.